iqunet/tutorials/_posts/2024-7-23-power-quality.md

 ### Results and Benefits

 #### Insights
-The two sensors provided immediate, detailed insights into power consumption patterns, enabling better energy management and a deeper understanding of the root causes of heat losses.
+The two sensors did provide immediate, detailed insights into power consumption patterns, enabling a deeper understanding of the root causes of heat losses.
 The high distortion power is one of the primary issues that must be addressed.

 While phase compensation or harmonics suppression with capacitor banks may offer some (marginal) improvements, there is also the very real increased risk